gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 ### What makes an agent a ReAct agent?

-The agent becomes a ReAct agent through the strategic combination of three core elements that interact in the [[LangChain]] environment:
+The agent becomes a ReAct agent through the strategic combination of three core elements that interact in the [[What is LangChain]] environment:

 * **The ReAct principle (Reasoning + Acting)**: This is the fundamental theoretical framework.
 It guides the agent to proceed in an iterative cycle of "thinking" (Thought), "choosing an action" (Action), and "observing the result" (Observation).
 The agent becomes a ReAct agent because it uses this specific way of thinking and acting to solve problems.
 * **A special prompt (e.g., `hub.pull('hwchase17/react'))`: This prompt is absolutely crucial.
 It is not a mere instruction, but a detailed guide that teaches the LLM how to execute the ReAct process.
 It typically contains: